STUPID RACISM & A LITTLE BOOK NEWS

 I'm sure I could write more but I'm not.
 I'll just leave this here.
 We can talk about it in the comments if you want.

 In other news, my next book is coming (*jumping up and down*) yes, it's coming!
-Early March so make sure you follow me in all the places (Instagram, twitter, etc.) to hear more about it, because I'll be offering free copies of it soon;)
+Make sure you follow me in all the places (Instagram, twitter, etc.) to hear more about it, because I'll be offering free copies of it soon;)